jadenmachado2009/original-pine-strategies/iFVG NY session entry/RESEARCH_LOG.md

 ## Strategy Overview
 - **Type:** Original
-- **Timeframe:**
+- **Timeframe:** 15min
-- **Asset Tested:**
+- **Asset Tested:** NQ1!
-- **Backtest Period:**
+- **Backtest Period:** Feb 2 – May 5 2026

 ## Note on Originality
 FVG and iFVG concepts originate from SMC/ICT trading methodology and are publicly known.
 The specific implementation — including session-gated entry logic, inverse FVG boundary as stop loss placement, and variable R:R input — represents original code and strategy structure developed independently.

 ## Hypothesis
 When price returns to and crosses back through a Fair Value Gap boundary (creating an Inverse FVG), it signals a potential continuation move.
 Filtering entries to the NY session concentrates trades during peak liquidity and reduces noise.

 ## Entry Rules
-- **Long:** Close crosses above bearFVG top boundary within session
+- **Long:** enters off of a bull iFVG in the ny session
-- **Short:** Close crosses below bullFVG bottom boundary within session
+- **Short:** enters off of a bear iFVG in the ny session
-- **Session Filter:** 09:30 – 11:00 EST (New York)
+- **Session Filter:** 09:30 – 11:00 EST (New York_AM)

 ## Exit Rules
-- **Long Stop Loss:** bearFVG bottom boundary
+- *Long Stop Loss:** bearFVG bottom boundary
 - **Short Stop Loss:** bullFVG top boundary
 - **Take Profit:** R:R ratio applied from entry (default 1:1, adjustable)